The short answer

 Power → Stark Varg, by a mile.
 The Varg's 60 kW peak is roughly triple any Sur-Ron, and its party trick — app-adjustable 10–80 hp — means one bike scales from a beginner trainer to a factory race weapon.
 Nothing Sur-Ron makes touches it on raw output.
 The catch: it's far more power than almost anyone riding trails can actually use.

 Top speed → Sur-Ron Storm Bee.
-Counterintuitively, the Storm Bee's 75 mph beats the Varg's 68 — because top speed is set by gearing, not watts.
-The Varg is geared for motocross acceleration, not flat-out speed.
+Counterintuitively, the Storm Bee's official 68.3 mph edges the Varg's 68 — a rounding error rather than a gap, but notable given the Varg makes nearly three times the power.
+Top speed is set by gearing, not watts: the Varg is geared for motocross acceleration, not flat-out pace, and geared for speed it will run far past either figure.

 Race capability & suspension → Stark Varg.
 This is what the money buys: a full-size MX chassis with genuine race-grade suspension, built to line up at a gate.
 On a motocross track, no Sur-Ron is in the conversation.

 Price & value → Sur-Ron, decisively.
-The Storm Bee is $4,500 cheaper; the Light Bee X is less than a third of the Varg's price.
+The Storm Bee is about $3,000 cheaper; the Light Bee X is roughly a third of the Varg's price.
 For what most riders do, that gap buys nothing you'll use on the Varg.

 Versatility → Sur-Ron.
 Sur-Rons trail ride, commute, and take a street-legal kit, and the lineup spans light-and-flickable (Light Bee X) to full-size power (Storm Bee).
 The Varg is a one-job bike: race the track.